waveclaw/dwarffortress-packaging/README.md

 $HOME/.local/share/DwarfFortress/$DF\_VERSION/.
 Libraries for the game are also rellocated per the Linux Standards Base.

-Lazy Newb Pack, DFHack and other tools will require modification to use these changes for savegames, new tilesets and customized RAWS.
+Lazy Newb Pack, DFHack and other tools require modification to use these changes for savegames, new tilesets and customized RAWS.

 ## Notes